berneout/normally-open-closed/README.md

 The [Normally Closed](./clsed.md) license allows developers to prohibit use for specific purposes, prohibiting all others.

+## Development

+These licenses are derived from [The Blue Oak Model License 1.0.0](https://blueoakcouncil.org/license/1.0.0), with some improvements from [Round Robin 1.0.0](https://roundrobinlicense.com/1.0.0).

 ## Permission

 Each contributor licenses you to do everything with these license text that would otherwise infringe that contributor's copyright in it.